-Atwood Farm will be transferring the registrations of our herd to the Canadian Galloway Society in the second half of 2025.
+Atwood Farm plans to transfer the registrations of our herd to the Canadian Galloway Society in the second half of 2025.

 Why are we making this future change?